Ishanthedev/ishan-learn-becurious/jvm-notes.md

 Exception stacktrace:
 **Exception stacktrace contains the following information:**

-1.Error message
+1. Error message

-2.java classes or native code, involved
+2. java classes or native code, involved

-3.Code line number of the java(not compiled)code
-Line numbers are of not complied code(source) allowed to track down the code execution method flow for troubleshooting
+3. Code line number of the java(not compiled)code Line numbers are of not complied code(source) allowed to track down the code execution method flow for troubleshooting

 ## JVM
 * The Java virtual machine is an abstraction computing machine that provides runtime environment to the java code or application.